cablelabs/Streamlined_Onboarding_Demo/docs/Build.md

 This involves the following high-level steps:

-* Ensuring the network interfaces are configured for the STA & AP devices
 * Building (and optionally installing) the Wi-Fi components
   * `wpa_supplicant`
     * Additional `libwpa_client` library
   * `hostapd`
-* Starting the Wi-Fi components with correct configurations
 * Building the IoTivity-Lite components
   * OBT
   * Diplomat
   * Lightswitch
-* Starting the AP OCF components
-  * OBT (web-based)
-  * Diplomat
-* Initially provisioning the OCF domain
-  * Onboarding the Diplomat
-  * Subscribing to updates from the Diplomat
-* Starting the lightswitch Device
-* Executing the demo
-  * Displaying a QR code on the lightswitch
-  * Scanning the QR code with the web-based OBT (from a smart phone)

 Not all of these steps are described in full detail, as components of this demo are still fragmented and spread across multiple repositories.